vedants27/Card_Deck/README.md

 -shuffleDeck(): Randomizes the order of cards in the deck.

 ## 2. Card.java ##
+Defines the properties of a playing card, including its rank and suit.
+It also provides a toString method for displaying the card in a user-friendly format.

 -Card(String rank, String suit): Constructor to initialize rank and suit.

 -toString(): Returns a formatted string representation of a card.

 ## 3. Main.java ##
+It provides a menu-driven interface for users to interact with the card deck system and execute various operations such as creating, printing, shuffling, and dealing cards.

 -Menu-Driven User Interaction